TontonTremblay/rendering_deforming_things4d/readme.md

 - Add soft body simulation to the animation (https://www.youtube.com/watch?v=mc4so2VyyPE)
 - Add non-square images resolution
 - Add an image of the rendering / animation this produces.
+- Change EXR format to something a little less data hungry
+- add option for segmentation.